yflax/Statistical-Modelling-Project/README.md

 # Final-Project-Statistical-Modelling-with-Python

 ## Project/Goals
 to compile a responsive and reliable dataset from the three API with which I would be able to perform an accurate regression model that will show if my relationship hypothesis is correct.
-As I got into the thick of it , my goals evovlved from broader , aerial goals , to immediate specific goals like figuring out a way to request API from yelp after I had already used my quota up. ( I used a family member's email to create a a new account becasue I didnt have time for it to reset  ).
+As I got into the thick of it , my goals evovlved from broader , aerial goals , to immediate specific goals like figuring out a way to request API from yelp after I had already used my quota. ( I used a family member's email to create a a new account becasue I didnt have time for it to reset  ).
 My goal was to have a greater quality and quantity of data which would allow for a better fit of the model (R squared value ) and at the same time not overfit.
-Since the data from both yelp and foruswuare was insuffiecnt , I could not achieve this goal , but nevertheless I gained more intuition for APIs , JSON files and coding with Python - which was really the purpose of this project.
+Since the data from both yelp and foruswuare was insufficient, I could not achieve this goal , but nevertheless I gained more intuition for APIs , JSON files and coding with Python - which was really the purpose of this project.

 ##Process:
 1) Api requests: chose a city for citybikes - picked Toronto where I live because knowing the context of the data helps ;)